Skip to main content

 Wilson attempted to maintain a policy of strict neutrality at the start of World War I, but after the Germans sank the Lusitania it became more difficult.
 New York Times

-At the start of World War I, Wilson attempted to maintain a policy of strict neutrality.
-But after U-20 sank Lusitania on May 7, 1915 with a loss of 1,197 lives including 128 Americans, that posture became increasingly difficult.
+At the start of World War I in 1914, Wilson initially attempted to maintain a policy of official neutrality, thought America was making huge loans and major arms shipments to the allies.
+After a U-20 sank the Lusitania on May 7, 1915, with the loss of 1197 lives, including 128 Americans, that posture became increasingly difficult to maintain.
 New York Times

 Wilson did play a major role in the Peace Conference at Paris that followed the war, but he did not achieve his principal post-war aim: getting his country to join the international organization intended to keep the peace -- the League of Nations -- that he had done a great deal to establish.
 Nor did the post-war political settlement that emerged from Paris, of which he was a principal architect, achieve its preeminent goal: an enduring peace.
 Two decades later, Europe was again at war.